mauroservienti/milestone.github.io/_posts/2019-03-26-read-models-a-knot-to-untie.md

 - Services ViewModel Composition
 ---

 When dealing with distributed systems it's very tempting, and apparently easy and simple, to solve the "we need to present data to users" problem building read models.
-Read models designed to satisfy data presentation requirements, containing data coming from different services.
+Read models designed to satisfy presentation requirements, containing data coming from different services.

 > This series of articles is not focused on CQRS.
 There are amazing resources available out there about the topic.